 What is Pediatric Cancer Related Distress

-- Distress is a normal and an expected side effect of pediatric cancer diagnosis, treatment and survivorship.
+- Distress is a normal and expected side effect of pediatric cancer diagnosis, treatment, and survivorship.

 - It is expected that ALL families coping with a pediatric cancer diagnosis will experience some degree of distress.

 - A pediatric cancer diagnosis impacts the entire family: distress is typically experienced by the family members in different ways, and at different times for each individual.

 - It is important to be aware of distress and how it is impacting your child, you, and your larger family system.